 Country cottage or French provincial

-The country cottage is a close cousin of French provincial.
+Now, we head our journey through the most popular styles to the country cottage, which is a close cousin of French provincial.
 While cottage style usually takes its inspiration from the picturesque houses found in the English countryside, French Provincial is influenced by the style of the French provinces outside of the main cities.

 They are signified by earthy tones, timber, stonework, brick, fresh-cut flowers, and cozy textures.
 Both styles lean deeply into the farmhouse aesthetic.
 Expect to see vintage or rustic furniture, floral and patterned fabrics, and traditional, time-worn homewares like porcelain plates and embroidered cushions.

-Eclectic and maximalist homes take elements from other interior design styles and combine them in new and exciting ways.
+Another important highlight to make when discovering the most popular interior design styles is the Eclectic and maximalist.
+The home with these interior styles takes elements from other popular interior design styles and combines them in new and exciting ways.
 While eclectic homes take cues from all sorts of design styles and design periods and can end up quite balanced, maximalist homes take a more-is-more approach, favoring bright colors, bold patterns, strong graphics, avant-garde shapes, and eye-catching artworks.

-Both styles require a carefully curated edit of colors and statement pieces.
+Both interior design styles require a carefully curated edit of colors and statement pieces.
 There needs to be a sense of consistency and design intent for the look not to move into chaotic territory.

 Industrial Interior Design

-Industrial design signals the lofts and warehouses found in urban and industrial areas, characterized by raw finishes like exposed brick, untreated wood, and metal.
-Furniture is usually functional and non-decorative, and more recent interpretations often include raw timber or concrete floors.
+In the world of interior design styles, Industrial is another design style that deserves a spotlight.
+This style can be found in signals of the lofts and warehouses in urban and industrial areas, characterized by raw finishes like exposed brick, untreated wood, and metal.
+Furniture is usually functional and non-decorative, and recent interpretations often include raw timber or concrete floors.

-Most industrial styles prefer a neutral or monochrome color scheme, and the design pairs well with black and white photography or abstract art.
+Most industrial interior design styles prefer a neutral or monochrome color scheme, and the layout pairs well with black-and-white photography or abstract art.

-One of the most influential design movements of the 20th century, the effect of the mid-century is still being felt today.
+One of the most popular interior design styles of the 20th century, the effect of the mid-century is still being felt today.
 It relates to the surge of creativity that originated from the post-World War II boom of the late’40s, the ’50s and ’60s.
-As a result, mid-century style is grounded in simple, functional forms, organic or natural-inspired shapes, and democratic design.
+As a result, mid-century style is grounded in simple, functional forms, organic or natural-inspired shapes, and democratic furniture design.

 Layouts are usually open and airy, and every object or piece of furniture serves a function or aesthetic purpose.
 Art is often abstract or modern to match, and modern interpretations go for stone, concrete, and raw timber materials.